 Although there are benefits of being able to speak a unifying language in a linguistically diverse culture, there are issues with the pervasive use of English in higher education.
 English is the former colonizing language and reflects in UAE higher education a “positive bias towards a Western orientation to education” (Sloan et al., 2017, p.
 202).
 Eliminating the language of a culture from social work education can negatively impact student comprehension and linguistic identity, which in turn limits the localization of social work to specific cultural contexts (Harrison, 2007).
 Indeed, Belhiah and Elhami (2015) found in their study of UAE university students that a sole EMI approach to learning and teaching negatively impacted student mastery of competencies.
 Language, as Harrison (2007) argued, is the mediating vehicle or lens through which experience is revealed.
 When the mediating vehicle does not fully capture the culture and cultural explanations, students and practitioners are more likely to rely on Western models and explanations, limiting the adaption of social work practice to the local context.

 Additional concerns include rapid internationalization that has led to the swift adoptions of EMI policies.
 A 2014 University of Oxford study, conducted by their Centre for Research and Development in English Medium Instruction, explored the rapid and global use of EMI.
-Of the 55 countries that participated in the study, 22 countries had established EMI policies (Dearden, 2014).
+Of the 55 countries that participated in the study, 22 had established EMI policies (Dearden, 2014).
 Yet many countries lacked the infrastructure and clear guidance for EMI implementation (Dearden, 2014).
 Problems specific to higher education included lack of preparedness for post-secondary work due to weak English skills, weak comprehension, and poor engagement within EMI courses (Belhiah & Elhami, 2015; Dearden, 2014; Roussel et al., 2017).
 Results from a 2015 UAE Education Council survey, indicated that post-secondary students did not consistently appear ready for college-level coursework, and 97.3% of 10th–12th grade teachers who participated in the survey stated that students had serious difficulties in English reading and low English literacy rates (Belhiah & Elhami, 2015; O’Sullivan, 2015).
 It is not surprising then that language development is cited as a primary reason college students learning in EMI environments may be unsuccessful in their programs of study (Suliman & Tadros, 2011).

 Theoretical Framework

-Cognitive Load Theory Cognitive load theory was developed by Sweller and builds upon Miller’s (1956) human information processing model of how persons receive, and process information (Hatague & Nabua, 2019; Sweller et al., 2019).
+Cognitive Load Theory Cognitive load theory was developed by Sweller and builds upon Miller’s (1956) human information processing model of how persons receive, and then process information (Hatague & Nabua, 2019; Sweller et al., 2019).
 Cognitive load refers to “the total amount of mental activity imposed on the working memory” (Genç & Gulozer, 2013, p.
 171) at any given point in time (Nawal, 2018).
 New information is processed in the working memory, but the capacity of the working memory is limited to about two to four elements at a time (Nawal, 2018; Roussel et al., 2017; Sweller et al., 2019).
 Once information is processed, it is transferred to the long-term memory where it is organized into cumulative schemas and stored for later use (Kirschner et al., 2018).
 Information stored in the long-term memory is transferred back to the working memory for organizing and linking so new information can be understood and communication is effective (Sweller et al., 2019).